bona fides

 The New Testament is a tangle of contradiction and confusion between these two gospels.
 Was Jesus a sacrificial offering to a wrathful God for the sins of the world?
 Or was he a bringer of the glad tidings that God loves us all, more than any earthly parent.
 For 2000 years, Christians have struggled to blend two entirely incompatible gospels.

 In the first “gospel”, the Jewish and Roman authorities should perhaps have been held up as heroes or “co-saviors”, because without them Jesus couldn’t have been sacrificed.
 But then even this perverse logic got twisted: after the failed Jewish revolt of 66 A.D., it became politically expedient for the Christian sect to distance itself from Judaism, and it did so with a vengeance.
-Had the second gospel prevailed, Jesus would be revered as a great Jewish rabbi, prophet, or even Messiah – and his simple message of love might have more fully permeated all the world’s religions.
+Had the second gospel prevailed, Jesus would be revered as a great Jewish rabbi, prophet, or even messiah – and his simple message of love might have more fully permeated all the world’s religions.

 Because of its embrace of idolatry and human sacrifice, Christianity has walled itself off from all other religions on the planet.
 It may be hard for Christians to conceive that Jesus had something entirely different in mind, but it’s all right there in the Bible.
 Take away all references to a blood sacrifice, and the idea that Jesus was the only suitable candidate for such sacrifice, and you’re left with the gospel that Jesus actually taught, and a Bible that actually makes sense.